How Long Do Children's Orthotics Last?

 Do Orthotics Wear Out Shoes Faster?

-This is an additional reason why children with orthotics need more frequent shoe replacements than children without devices.
+This is another reason why children with orthotics need more frequent shoe replacements.
 The shoes are being worn out from the inside as well as the outside.

 Read our guide on how quickly children outgrow orthotic shoes for advice on checking shoe condition and managing replacement costs.